RogerVFbr/MySQLAccess/README.md

 libraries used in front-end Javascript projects, such as AngularFire and VueFire.
-It's built as a form of wrapper around the native Java JDBC framework, with the intention of creating an even more abstract and simplified way of accessing MySQL databases.
-The concept behind this module is the idea that the fields in the model will dictate what columns will be retrieved from the database.
+It's built as a form of wrapper around the native Java JDBC framework, with the intention of creating an even more abstract and simplified way of interacting with MySQL databases and handling the decoding and encoding of data sent and received from it.
+The concept behind this module is that the fields in the model will dictate what columns will be retrieved from the database.
 The algorithm will do it's best to figure out by himself what columns are to be directed to each field, based on field and column name similarity and data type as well.